Reverse Pivot in Golf? Try These 6 Proven Ways & Drills to Fix It

 Take a half-backswing and stop the club.
 Look at your lead wrist position.
 Is it hinged?
 Has your lead wrist started to extend or cup because of this hinge?

 A proper hinge will help maintain the correct swing plane and prevent a reverse pivot.
-Take a look at this video where you can see how the hinge should be happening more naturally and potentially a little later in the swing.
+Take a look at this video where you can see how the hinge should happen more naturally and potentially a little later in the swing.

 Drills to Fix a Reverse Pivot in Golf